aliaafee/vinavi-chrome-extension-react/README.md

 <h2 align="center">Vinavi Chrome Extension</h2>

 <p align="center">Chrome extension to more conveniently browse episodes on Vinavi.
-This extension is built using React 18 and Webpack 5</p>
+This extension is built using React 18, Webpack 5 and Tailwind CSS 3</p>

 ## Build

 * Run `npm install`
 * Run `npm run build`.
 * Find the extension files in ./build folder.
-* Use npm run dev to start live server to auto reload while editing the source files.
+* Use `npm run start` to start live server to auto reload while editing the source files.

 ## Installation